GLP-1 Side Effects

 Putting the Risk in Perspective

 Bone loss is one of several longer-term considerations for GLP-1 users.
-The muscle loss guide covers the most clinically significant risk, and the GLP-1 Optimization hub brings together the full evidence-based framework for protecting your health outcomes on these medications.
-The Signs You Are Not Eating Enough on GLP-1 article is particularly relevant — chronic under-eating is the primary driver of both muscle loss and bone loss during GLP-1 therapy.
+The muscle loss guide covers the most clinically significant risk.
+The Signs You Are Not Eating Enough on GLP-1 article is particularly relevant — chronic under-eating is the primary driver of both muscle loss and bone loss on GLP-1 therapy.

 Frequently asked questions